superkisa/obsidian/Computer Vision/E8. MobileNet v1, v2, blocks/MobileNet v1, v2, blocks.md

 1. **Depthwise Separable Convolutions:**

     - MobileNetV1 introduces depthwise separable convolutions, which consist of two separate operations: depthwise convolution and pointwise convolution.
 This factorization reduces the number of parameters and computations compared to traditional convolutions.
-2. **Inverted Residuals:**
+2. ==**Inverted Residuals:**==

-    - MobileNetV1 also introduces the concept of inverted residuals, where the input is first expanded to a higher-dimensional space, processed with depthwise separable convolutions, and then projected back to a lower-dimensional space.
-This design helps capture more complex features while maintaining efficiency.
+    - ==MobileNetV1 also introduces the concept of inverted residuals, where the input is first expanded to a higher-dimensional space, processed with depthwise separable convolutions, and then projected back to a lower-dimensional space.
+This design helps capture more complex features while maintaining efficiency.==
 3. **Parameter Efficiency:**

     - MobileNetV1 is designed to be parameter-efficient, making it suitable for mobile and edge devices with limited memory and processing power.
 It achieves a good trade-off between model size and accuracy.